František Běhounek: Biography

-Běhounek studied physics and mathematics at Charles University, later radiology in France with Marie Curie-Skłodowska.
-In 1920s, he was one of the founders of State Radiological Institute.
-In 1926, he took part in an expedition of Roald Amundsen to the North Pole with airship Norge.
+Běhounek was born on 27 October 1898 in Prague.
+He studied physics and mathematics at Charles University, later radiology in France with Marie Curie-Skłodowska.
+In the 1920s, he was one of the founders of State Radiological Institute.
+In 1926, he took part in an expedition of Roald Amundsen to the North Pole with the airship Norge.
 In 1928, as an expert on cosmic rays, he was a member of crew of airship Italia led by Umberto Nobile.
-He survived its crash in 1928, and later described it in his book Trosečníci na kře ledové.
+He survived its crash on the Arctic ice on 25 May 1928, and later described it in his book Trosečníci na kře ledové ('Castaways on an ice floe').

 As a scientist, he worked in industrial companies, medical institutions, universities and in the state academy.
 From the 1950s on, he participated in UNESCO projects.

+Běhounek died on 1 January 1973 in Karlovy Vary, at the age of 74.

 Works

 Běhounek published about 28 novels (most of them aimed at young people, popularizing science or science fiction) and many scientific works.